 - Build connections

-People clearly don’t have money and so they’re not making any purchases other than essential items.
+People don’t have money, so they’re not making any purchases other than essential items.
 For businesses that sell non-essential products, it is the right time to build connections instead of focusing on hard selling.
 Make the best out of social media to make those relations and remind your potential future customers that you exist and care about their well-being.

 Build your social media posting strategy on what’s working right now – be kind, show concern, and be empathetic.
 Ask what you can do for your people.
 Offer to help them in one or the other way to build a deep-rooted network.

-Content is definitely the king, but post-COVID 19, it’s going to be more of a clutter.
-As people have abundant time to create as well as consume, companies are racing to push out the maximum content.
+Content is the king, but post-COVID 19, it will be more of a clutter.
+As people have abundant time to create and consume, companies are racing to push out the maximum content.
 There is a competition to see who can earn the most impressions while everyone’s eyes are glued to their smartphones.
 Thus, have a close look at what your competitors are doing.
 And don’t do the same!

 Prepare a digital marketing strategy that is nowhere similar to your competitors.
-You might be offering the same product, but present it in a unique manner.
+You might be offering the same product but present it uniquely.
 Be creative with call-to-actions and have an exclusive value proposition.

 - Focus more on video-based content

-Podcasts and other voice-based content has currently hit the skids while video content is experiencing a bonanza!
+Podcasts and other voice-based content have currently hit the skids while video content is experiencing a bonanza!
 Till the widespread Work From Home reduces and gymnasiums work like before, audio content will not likely bounce back.
-So, you have to focus more on creating captivating and crisp videos that entertain as well as educate.
+So, you have to focus more on creating captivating and crisp videos that entertain and educate.

-On the other hand, using voice to perform general searches on Google are at an all-time high.
-Thus, working on SEO that supports voice searches will provide you with a massive growth post this pandemic.
+On the other hand, using voice to perform general searches on Google is at an all-time high.
+Thus, working on SEO-supporting voice searches will provide you with massive growth post this pandemic.

 - Make your website mobile-friendly